 Whenever a date field is displayed, the date is converted from UTC time into your local time.
 This is done by querying your computer and asking it for its time zone setting.
 For example, suppose your computer is set to pacific standard time (PST).
 PST is eight hours behind UTC—when UTC time is 10:00 AM, it is 2:00 AM PST.

-When you publish a hosted feature layer from a CSV file, you can specify the time zone of the data.
-The specified time zone is used to mitigate the offset because ArcGIS Enterprise assumes date and time data to be in UTC.
-For example, when a CSV file containing date fields is published with pacific standard time selected as the time zone, all date and time values in your CSV file will have eight hours added as part of the conversion to UTC.
+When you publish a hosted feature layer from a CSV, you can specify the time zone of the data.
+The specified time zone is used to mitigate the offset because Portal for ArcGIS assumes date and time data to be in UTC.
+For example, when a CSV containing date fields is published with pacific standard time selected as the time zone, all date and time values in your CSV will have eight hours added as part of the conversion to UTC.